Sunday, 16 September 2012

 10. Fame - David Bowie

-After 4 weeks at Kutschers I finally took a Short Line bus and went to New York City.
-The distance between Kutschers and Monticello was a 5 miles, which averages 7 km.
-I thought it was too much to walk, especially if one is carrying something, so one had to depend on someone with a car to go to Monticello.
-I wanted so bad to walk in the streets of Manhattan again.
-I had another reason to go there.
+I had another reason to travel to Manhattan.
 Lidia Picolo, a Brazilian girl I had met through Fisk Schools in São Paulo had finished an English as a Foreign Language course in Vermount and was staying in Manhattan for a few days.
-I knew she was staying at the McAlpin Hotel on Herald Square - Broadway and 34th Street.
-I was dying to meet Lidia and tell her all about my adventures in Upstate New York but I never got to meet her.
+I knew she was staying at the McAlpin Hotel on Herald Square - Broadway & 34th Street.
+I was dying to meet Lidia and tell her all about my adventures in the Catskills but I never got to meet her.
+I asked the concierge at the McAlpin about her whereabouts but somehow he couldn't find her name in the guests' list.
+I had planned to convince Lidia to stay in the USA for Autumn and give it a go working as a waitress in the Borscht Belt even though I knew chances of Lidia's staying was slim.
 She ended up taking her plane back to Brazil and I stayed in the USA.

-Kutschers in the Summer of 1975.
+At Kutschers swimming pool in the Summer of 1975.

 Sullivan County-NY

-Labor Day was on the 1st of September in 1975 and it meant the end of summer.
-We worked our arses off the whole week.
-By 8 September all the student-waiters and student-busboys had left and only the foreign staff stayed.
-When Zezinho came into the kitchen holding his bus-boy uniform in his arms and said I had not been chosen to work in the dining room I was incensed.
-I cursed the steward who failed in his promise.
-Zezinho, who had worked in the dishwasher for years was gloating!
-I immediately had a little 'war council' with my Carioca friend and we decided to get the fuck out of there.
-He hated being isolated from his brother in Manhattan and had only stayed in the mountains because of myself and his Afro-hair friend.
+I immediately had a little 'war council' with my Carioca friend and decided to get the fuck out of there as soon as we could which would be Monday a week, 22nd September 1975.
+Carioca hated being isolated from his brother in Manhattan and had only stayed in the Catskills because of myself who had been his buddy during his 'serving time' there and his Carioca Afro-hair friend.
 We waited for the end of the week, got our pay, got our few belongings, got a lift in his friend's convertible to Monticello and took a Short Line bus to New York City.

 I don't remember where I stayed in New York.
 Probably got a room for myself near Penn Station in Newark.
 Carioca's brother and cousin knew the ropes on how to get employment in the hospitality industry.
 We were referred to an employment agency in the Harlem.
 We went to see a Mrs. Hayes who had her office at her own house on 500 140th Street near the corner of Amsterdam Avenue.